AFriendlyIrin/FFX-Info/docs/game-mechanics/damage.md

 {:toc}

 ## Mechanics
 Every weapon and ability (magic, skills, etc.) is assigned one of several damage formulas to use.
 An ability's damage formula can be overridden by a weapon's if the ability has the `use_weapon_props` flag set (see Commands).
+Note that whether an attack is considered physical or magical is determined by a separate variable in the command data, *not* the formula.

 The ID table for each formula is as follows:

 {% for row in site.data.tech.data-files.gear_block -%}
 {%- if forloop.first -%}